shipgirlproject/Haruna/README.md

 `"user_id": "ID of the user you want to check"`

-Returns true if the user voted, false if not
+Returns "TRUE" if the user voted, "FALSE" if not.

+### /getVotedTime/ "GET"
+This is if you want to check how long the user will stay in database.

+`Needs the FF headers`

+`"authorization": "Same on what you used for your DBL webhook password"`

+`"user_id": "ID of the user you want to check"`

+Returns the "MS" of how long the user will be in cache, "FALSE" if the user haven't voted.

 ## How to use this?
 `1.
 Clone this Repo`

 `2.
-Look on start.js and modify things as you see fit`
+Look on examples folder and look in server.js then change stuffs as you see fit.`

 `3.
 Put it on a folder separated from your bot or along side your bot`

-`4. fire it up via node start.js`
+`4.
+Then just use the server.js in examples folder to start this api.
+(Provided that you modified it to your needs)`

+`5.
+Look on client.js in examples folder to see how you send a request to use this api.`

 You may want to fire it up with pm2 or something so that it will not close, as well restart it if it crashes due to some reason